TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/27 - Daniel/Daniel 2/Daniel 2.22.md

 ---

-he revealeth the deep and secret things; he knoweth what is in the darkness, and the light dwelleth with him.
+he reveals the deep and secret things; he knows what is in the darkness, and the light dwells with him.